Puumanamana/notes-project-3/README.md

-# notes-project-3
+# Note for 3rd project

 ## Objectives

+Given a trait and a set of organisms:
-Find an ordered set of genes to recursively build a phylogenetic tree that optimizes the phylogenetic signal related to a trait.
+- Find a complementary set of genes that best explain the trait's variations
+- Build a "patchwork" tree based on those genes (similar idea as Ghost-tree)

 ## Hypotheses

 - The variability of a trait is correlated to the evolution of a set of genes

 ## Sub-problems